lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 7: The voter, off-line(using pen and paper), fills out the ballot (selecting their votes), (details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

-Step 8: The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.
+Step 8: The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot, creating not a photo but a document or table of information.

 ~ Step: an optional intermediate step here is to have a 3rd set of offline-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.
 See:
 "Roll Off at the Top of the Ballot: Intentional Undervoting in American Presidential Elections"